citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the machine catalog.
 If the catalog is present in a catalog folder,             specify the name in this format: {catalog folder path plus catalog name}.
-For example, FolderName1|FolderName2|CatalogName. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. rebootMachinesRequestModel := *openapiclient.NewRebootMachinesRequestModel() // RebootMachinesRequestModel | Details about the image update to be performed. async := true // bool | Due to the long-running nature of the update operation, it cannot complete synchronously, and always initiates an asynchronous job to run to completion.
+For example, FolderName1|FolderName2|CatalogName. rebootMachinesRequestModel := *openapiclient.NewRebootMachinesRequestModel() // RebootMachinesRequestModel | Details about the image update to be performed. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) xAdminCredential := "xAdminCredential_example" // string | Admin credential to use when performing the operation.
+If not specified, the operation will be performed using the account under which the identity service is running If specified, must be in a format matching that of the standard 'Authorization' request header; the username and password separated by a colon, UTF8-encoded, then base64-encoded, then the \"Basic \" scheme prepended.
+Example:Basic QWxhZGRpbjpPcGVuU2VzYW1l (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) async := true // bool | Due to the long-running nature of the update operation, it cannot complete synchronously, and always initiates an asynchronous job to run to completion.
 If the `async` parameter is `true`, the only difference is that instead of returning the initial job status in the payload, the response is instead `202` with the `Location` header pointing to the job status API.
 This may be desirable for clients that wish to unify their logic for handling asynchronous jobs.
 The task will have JobType .
 When the task is complete it will redirect to .
-The job's  will contain properties:   * _Id_ - ID of the machine catalog for which the provisioning scheme is being updated, * _Name_ - Name of the machine catalog for which the provisioning scheme is being updated. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xAdminCredential := "xAdminCredential_example" // string | Admin credential to use when performing the operation.
-If not specified, the operation will be performed using the account under which the identity service is running If specified, must be in a format matching that of the standard 'Authorization' request header; the username and password separated by a colon, UTF8-encoded, then base64-encoded, then the \"Basic \" scheme prepended.
-Example:Basic QWxhZGRpbjpPcGVuU2VzYW1l (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's  will contain properties:   * _Id_ - ID of the machine catalog for which the provisioning scheme is being updated, * _Name_ - Name of the machine catalog for which the provisioning scheme is being updated. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsRollbackMachineCatalogProvisioningScheme(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).RebootMachinesRequestModel(rebootMachinesRequestModel).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XAdminCredential(xAdminCredential).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsRollbackMachineCatalogProvisioningScheme(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).RebootMachinesRequestModel(rebootMachinesRequestModel).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XAdminCredential(xAdminCredential).Accept(accept).CitrixLocale(citrixLocale).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachineCatalogsAPIsDAAS.MachineCatalogsRollbackMachineCatalogProvisioningScheme``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)